rajabmohammadi/RajabMohammadi/README.md

 ### Hi there 👋
 ## About Me
-JavaScript developer with 4 years of professional experience and a bachelor’s in computer science, REST architecture, and JavaScript as his primary programming language.
-He is focusing on web applications. specializes in JavaScript (using SPA frameworks like Angular and Node.js for the backend).
-He is passionate about learning, expanding his knowledge, and building high-quality software.
+With five years of professional experience and a bachelor's degree in computer science, this Sr. Software Engineer is well-versed in REST architecture and considers JavaScript to be his primary programming language.
+His focus is on web applications, and they specialize in using SPA frameworks like Angular for the frontend and Node.js for the backend.
+His passion for learning, expanding their knowledge, and building high-quality software makes them valuable assets to any software development team.